w3c/wai-media-guide/index.md

 <img src="{{ "/content-images/wai-media-guide/av-content.png" | relative_url }}" alt="" style="float: right; margin-left: 1rem; width: 11%; max-width: 77px">

-When you are creating **new** audio or video, there are several things to consider such as background noise and avoiding flashing that can cause seizures.
+When you are creating **new** audio or video, there are several accessibility barriers to avoid such as flashing that can cause seizures and distracting background noise.
 These are explained in **[Audio and Video Content](/design-develop/media/av-content/)**.

 <img src="{{ "/content-images/wai-media-guide/player.png" | relative_url }}" alt="" style="float: right; margin-left: 1rem; width: 11%; max-width: 77px">